iaguilarmartin/react-Readable/README.md

 # Readable
-A simple React web app where users are able to post content to predefined categories, comment on their posts and other users posts, and vote on posts and comments.
+A simple React + Redux + Materialize web app where users are able to post content to predefined categories, comment on their posts and other users posts, and vote on posts and comments.
 Of course, they also are able to edit and delete posts and comments.

 ## Installation